clnmcgrw/recess-lazyload/readme.md

 Code Recess covering the basics of image lazy loading.

-### Basic Example
+### Background Info

 * What is lazy loaading?
-  * async image loading (after load event)
+  * async image loading - happens after load event, browser does not download images by default
-  * can triggered by user events (hover, scroll, etc.) or duration (timeout)
+  * can be triggered by user events (hover, scroll, etc.) or duration (timeout)
-  * general approach of deferred loading can be used with iframes and videos
+  * general approach of deferred loading can be used with iframes, videos, data, anything!
-  * native lazy-loading
+  * native lazy-loading via loading attribute (loading="lazy")

 * Why lazy loading
   * performance and page weight